Teeth On Implants are safe, comfortable, and durable

 What kind of dental implants can I get?

-One of the best types of dental implants available in the market today is an implant made from Trabecular Metal – the next level of implant technology.
+One of the best types of unique dental implants available in the market today is an implant made from Trabecular Metal – the next level of implant technology.

 A traditional dental implant (other implants currently available today) relies on bone to bond to the metal surface to ensure the implant anchors to (integrates onto) the bone.